CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-stupid-story-splitting.md

+---
+name: Story Splitting
+description: A thought experiment turns into thin vertical slices
+image: zombie_in_a_graveyard_3_instasize.jpg
+---

 # Story Splitting

 The concept of story splitting is simple enough.
 Your engineering manager wants you to go "faster"; really what he's asking